The Best Sourdough Bagels (Easy Homemade Bagel)

 To reheat, warm the bagel up for 10 seconds in the microwave or leave on the counter to thaw until room temperature.
 Slice in half and toast in the toaster.

 The biggest difference between homemade sourdough bagels and regular bagels from the store is the leaven, or what helps to make the bagels rise.
-Sourdough bagels use a sourdough starter, a wild yeast, in order to get that airy and chewy bite, whereas, unless labeled as sourdough, other bagels use commercial yeast.
+These Sourdough Bagels use a sourdough starter (a wild yeast) to get that airy and chewy bite, whereas, unless labeled as sourdough, other bagels use commercial yeast.

-It may seem like a hassle to bring a whole pot of water to boil for such a short cooking time but trust me, you won’t want to skip this step!
+It may seem like a hassle to bring a whole pot of water to boil for such a short cooking time, but trust me, you won’t want to skip this step!
 Boiling the bagels helps to achieve that chewy exterior we love so much.
 Believe me, once you bite into these homemade sourdough bagels, it will all be worth it.
+I use this same boiling technique for my Sourdough Blueberry Bagels too!

 FULL RECIPE TUTORIAL